 Advanced: Place a weight at the back of the knee and squeeze, holding on to the weight using your leg while lifting.

-4 Butt Workouts to Sneak Into Your Day
+The Best Butt Exercises to Sneak Into Your Day

 1. Take the Stairs